rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Plugin.md

 ---

 ## :material-file-document-arrow-right: **2.
 Installing and Configuring the Plugin in Netbox**
-To install the plugin in Netbox, we need to change and add some files that are responsible for the Netbox configuration.
+To install the plugin in Netbox, we need to change and add some files that are responsible for Netbox configuration.

 The files are: